markgbeckett/jupiter_ace/mpf-i/README.md

 - `PLINEFD` can be accessed at 0x13EC to issue a line feed

-- `MTPPRD` can be accessed at 0x15C7 to print a line of text
+- `MTPPRD` can be accessed at 0x15C7 to print a line of text, but you must first call `PLINEFD` to initialise/ reinitialise the virtual printer immediately before each and every call to `MTPPRD`.
+On exit from `PLINEFD`, the HL register pair will be set to the start address for the printer buffer, which must be passed to `MTPPRD`.
+Failing to initialise the virtual printer will likely crash the MPF-1.

-Note: Printer support is only usable on the ROM-based version of the monitor.
+*Note:* Printer support is only usable on the ROM-based version of the monitor.
 While you can call the various printer routines in the RAM-based version, there is no way to exit back to the monitor, as this requires a soft reset.

 ## Implementation